Acclaim Entertainment: 1990–2004: Success

+In 1990, the company signed a five-year deal with WMS Industries where Acclaim handled home console rights to WMS' arcade titles from the brands of Williams Electronics Games and Midway Manufacturing Company, with a right of first refusal option.
 In 1990, Acclaim partnered with TV producer Saban Entertainment and distributor Bohbot Entertainment to launch Video Power, which subsequently premiered in the fall of 1990.
+In early 1992, the company acquired Mirrorsoft, a British game developer who owns the Arena Entertainment and Image Works labels.
+Around the same time, the company introduced the Flying Edge label for Sega games.

 In December 1993, Acclaim signed a distribution deal with the European Spanish branch of Buena Vista Home Video, allowing the company to distribute its titles in Spain.

 In May 1994, Tom Petit, former president of Sega Enterprises USA, who had worked at Sega for nine years, became the president of Acclaim's coin-op division.
+In May 1994, the company dropped the Flying Edge and Arena Entertainment brand names in favor of Acclaim, as its branding was adopted on Sega games, and the LJN brand was soon later dropped.

 Throughout much of the 1990s, Acclaim was one of the most successful publishers of console video games in the world.
 In the financial year ending August 1994, the company reported a profit of $481 million, which rose to $585 million the following year.
 Franchises such as Mortal Kombat, NBA Jam, and NFL Quarterback Club served as reliable cash cows for Acclaim.
 Acclaim's expansion continued with the signing of a relationship with Marvel Entertainment Group, wherein Acclaim managed the video game licenses for some of Marvel's comic book properties.
 Later that year, the company acquired a minority interest in the FMV gaming studio Digital Pictures and began releasing its titles through Acclaim Distribution.